hackclub/forge/README.md

 #### Dos and Don'ts

-* A PR should have a .scad and .stl file
+* A PR should have a .stl file
-* Don't copy OpenSCAD code from other websites/generate code with AI (ChatGPT)
+* Don't copy anything from other websites/generate code with AI (ChatGPT)
   * Doing so is considered plagiarism.
 Anyone submitting fraudulent code will be ineligible for a Forge Printer and may result in a violation of the Hack Club Code of Conduct
-* Don't build your model using Parametric CAD software (Fusion, OnShape, Shapr3D, etc.)
 * Your model should be both functional and have some aesthetic quality.
-  * TL:DR, make it look nice
+  * TL:DR, make it look nice(to you at least)
 * Your model should have effort (roughly 8 hours per model)

 ### 4) Receive the parts to build your own Forge Printer